predictive-technology-laboratory/sensus/DocFX/articles/push-notifications.md

 ---

 # Push Notifications
+WARNING:  Push notifications are still in beta.
+It is not clear yet whether anyone but the Sensus team will be able to configure push notifications.

 ## Introduction
 Sensus uses push notifications to deliver information to users, to let Sensus know when